 At Ricoh USA, we strive to differentiate ourselves from the competition.
 But, we realize we face the same challenge as nearly every other global company.
 We want to give our increasingly mobile workforce more freedom to access and share information—but we don’t want to concede security protocols in doing so.

 “We wanted to simplify information management for our mobile workers.
-With Syncplicity, everything is automated, so users can concentrate on core tasks…”
+With Syncplicity by Axway, everything is automated, so users can concentrate on core tasks…”

 In fact, we want to increase security and policy controls.
-And, that’s why we chose Syncplicity for enterprise file synching and sharing.
+And, that’s why we chose Syncplicity by Axway for enterprise file synching and sharing.